simonho288/google-calendar-wordpress/README.md

 This is the source codes of the [Blog](https://blog.simonho.net/google-calendar-wordpress-theme-steps-by-steps/) to describe how to build a Wordpress theme which the frontend displays a calendar (using jQuery FullCalendar).
 The Wordpress as backend which the PHP codes communicate with Google Calendar (via Google API service account) to perform loading/saving event(s).
-Unlike other common tutorials, this repo choose Server-to-Server communication approach.
+Unlike other common tutorials, this repo chooses Server-to-Server communication approach.
 This does NOT require users to authenticate and consent.

 ### Prerequisite
 1. WordPress 4.9+